-Voyeuristic disorder is one of several psychiatric sexual disorders known as paraphilic disorders.
-Paraphilic refers to sexual interests, preferences, fantasies, urges, and behaviors outside the norm; these are considered symptoms of a disorder only if they are acted upon in ways that have the potential to cause distress or harm to oneself or others, especially others who have not given consent.
+Voyeuristic disorder is a paraphilic disorder.
+There are several such disorders, with paraphilic referring to sexual interests, preferences, fantasies, urges, and behaviors outside the norm.
+These are considered symptoms of a disorder only if they are acted upon in ways that have the potential to cause distress or harm to oneself or others, especially non-consensual others.

-To be diagnosed with voyeuristic disorder, a person must experience persistent and intense sexual arousal from the fantasy or act of watching an unsuspecting person who is naked, partially disrobed or sexually active, for at least six months.
-A subset of voyeurs derive sexual pleasure from watching people defecate or eavesdropping on highly erotic conversations.
-The viewer is likely to masturbate or have sexual fantasies while watching someone, but is not interested in having sex with the observed person.
+To be diagnosed with voyeuristic disorder, a person must experience persistent and intense sexual arousal from the fantasy or act of watching unsuspecting people who are naked, partially disrobed, or sexually active, for at least six months.
+A subset of voyeurs derives sexual pleasure from watching people defecate or eavesdropping on highly erotic conversations.
+The viewer is likely to masturbate or have sexual fantasies while watching someone but is not interested in having sex with the observed person.
 These behaviors must be causing severe distress or dysfunction in social, professional, or another significant area of the person’s day-to-day life.
 The viewer must be at least 18-years-old, and the viewing must occur without the other person’s consent.
 Males are more likely to engage in voyeuristic activities than females.
 Younger voyeurs are rarely arrested but adult voyeurism is a criminal act.

 No specific cause has been determined for voyeuristic disorder.
 However, certain risk factors tend to coincide with a person becoming a voyeur, including substance abuse, sexual abuse, and being hypersexualized.
 Some experts suggest that, given the opportunity, many people have voyeuristic tendencies but are afraid to admit it or get caught.
 Voyeuristic disorder may stem from an accidental sighting of someone who is naked, disrobing, or participating in sexual activity.
 Continued viewing then reinforces and perpetuates the behavior to a point where it goes beyond what is considered culturally acceptable, or “normal,” and becomes pathological.

-Cognitive-behavioral therapy can help the individual learn to control the impulse to spy on others learn new and healthier ways to become sexually aroused.
-Antidepressants that balance brain chemicals and reduce impulsive behavior or anti-androgenic drugs that suppress sex drive may be used to treat sexual sadism disorder.
+Cognitive-behavioral therapy can help the individual learn to control the impulse to spy on others, learning new and healthier ways to become sexually aroused.
+If the behavior is severe, antidepressants can balance brain chemicals and reduce impulsive behavior; and anti-androgenic drugs that suppress sex drive can be used as well.